 Unless the recipe demands otherwise, I prefer making an almond meal with skinned almonds only.
 Want to know, why I prefer this?

-- The first and foremost reason of my using almond meal with skinned almonds is that it is easy and quick without any advance preparations.
+- The first and foremost reason for my using almond meal with skinned almonds is that it is easy and quick without any advance preparations.

 - The other main reason is that it is the skin of the almonds which carry all the antioxidants.
 Removing the skin means losing on its benefits.